 There is no denying that distracted driving is incredibly dangerous.
-However, there are many types of distracted driving behaviors that cause harm on Florida roadways.
+However, there are many types of distracted driving behaviors that cause harm to Florida roadways.
 Unfortunately, many deaths and injuries happen each year despite efforts by government agencies to curb instances of distracted driving.
 Here, we want to discuss what constitutes distracted driving behavior.

 When we turn to the Florida Department of Highway Safety and Motor Vehicles, we can see that there were more than 400,000 total car accidents during the latest reporting year.
-These incidents let to more than 236,000 total injuries and 3,135 fatalities.
+These incidents led to more than 236,000 total injuries and 3,135 fatalities.

 When we look more closely at the statistics, we can see that distracted driving in this state caused:

 - 29,337 possible injury crashes

 This is not just a problem for drivers in Florida.
 The National Highway Traffic Safety Administration (NHTSA) says that more than 3,000 people are killed each year due to distracted drivers.
 The NHTSA also says that “when you send or read a text message, you take your eyes off the road for about 5 seconds, long enough to cover the length of a football field while driving at 55 mph.”

 Defining Distracted Driving

 Looking at the definition provided by the US Centers for Disease Control and Prevention (CDC), we can see that distracted driving takes various forms.
 This includes visual (taking your eyes off the road), manual (taking your hands off the wheel), and cognitive (taking your mind off driving).

 In Florida, there are many types of distracted driving behaviors.
 This can include the following: